UK Onshore Oil & Gas: Planning and Environment Summit

 - The Studio, Birmingham

-The UK Government is setting out the long-term vision to deliver a more resource efficient energy market, minimise the costs to businesses and households, and seize the opportunities that a shift towards a low carbon economy present.
+The UK Government has set out the long-term vision to deliver a more resource efficient energy market, minimise the costs to businesses and households, and seize the opportunities that a shift towards a low carbon economy present.
 The Clean Growth Strategy has set the agenda for decarbonising all sectors of the UK economy through the 2020s detailing how over £2.5 billion will be invested by the government to support low carbon innovation from 2015 to 2021.

 The UK government has developed plans to work with energy industries, stakeholders and regulators to manage the changes to energy markets required in transition to clean and sustainable growth.
 The shift to a low carbon economy requires strategic investment in innovation and regulatory frameworks that can minimise the costs to UK businesses, taxpayers and consumers.
 Our conference agenda will not only explore the new energy policy landscape but also the opportunities offered by hydrogen fuel cell and Carbon Capture and Storage (CCS) technologies across multiple applications such as industrial energy, heating, energy storage and transportation.